titzer/student-projects/README.md

 In this repo, you will find an up-to-date list of projects of various sizes and difficulties for students interested in working with me on class, research, or honors projects.
 Some projects have a larger component of research (i.e. high novelty, many unknowns) than others.

+* Research Projects *

+These projects have significant number of unknowns and design choices to make.
+They represent more research-oriented topics with potential publication opportunities.

 ** [Packing ADTs](PackingADTs.md) ** - Virgil, moderate difficulty, high novelty

 In this project, you will explore new techniques to represent algebraic data types (ADTs) more efficiently.